Pamplona City Transport

 Transporte Urbano Comarcal (abbreviated: TUC, meaning: 'Comarcal Urban Transportation System') is a regional public transportation system operating in the city of Iruña/Pamplona.

 EHG/TUC is the only transit bus provider for Iruña/Pamplona and surroundings, owned by the Iruñerriko Mankomunitatea/Mancomunidad de la Comarca de Pamplona, and operated by Transports Ciutat Comtal.
 However, there are coach bus services, owned by the Government of Navarre and operated by different operators, connecting Iruña/Pamplona to the rest of Navarre and to other autonomous communities.

 EHG/TUC is, with Bilbobus (Bilbo city), the best transportation system in Spain regarding punctuality, information reliability and vehicle occupation levels.
 Furthermore, the network has been given a score of 7.8 out of 10 in user satisfaction.
 It also owns the longest electric transit bus line on the Iberian Peninsula, line 9.

 EHG/TUC buses are white, with yellow and green motifs and are commonly called Villavesas or Billabesak, which confuses people from outside of Navarre because they do not know what the local speakers refer to.
-The name comes from La Villavesa SA, the first transit bus company in Iruñerria, from 1920 to 1969.
+The name comes from La Villavesa SA, the first transit bus company in Iruñerria/Cuenca de Pamplona, from 1920 to 1969.